 Ping Pong Serving Rules

 When you serve the ball, it must bounce once on your side of the net and once on your opponent's side.
 They can't return the serve until the ball hits their side of the court.
+This is one of the ping pong rules that is often broken by beginners.

 The ball must pass over the net without touching it for the play to continue.
 If it hits the net but still goes over, it's called a "let" and gets re-served.
 If it hits the net and doesn't go over, you lose the serve and your opponent gets a point.